AlaaAttia-H/AlaaAttia-H/README.md

 I received my **B.Sc. in Mechatronics Engineering** from the **German University in Cairo (GUC)**, graduating with honors in 2023.

 My academic and project work is broadly centered around **embedded systems, robotics, autonomous systems, control engineering, IoT, and real-time systems**.
-I enjoy working on projects that connect software with physical systems, from microcontroller-based control applications to robotic platforms, sensor-based systems, and networked embedded applications.
+I enjoy working on projects that connect software with physical systems, from microcontroller-based control applications to robotic platforms, sensor-based systems, automotive systems and networked embedded applications.

 ---